 He helped with televised debates, research and fundraising efforts.
 His Facebook page says he is also the former Communications Director at Office of Congressman Tim Ryan and worked at the AFL-CIO.
 Ryan is also an Ohio Democrat.

 4. Bauman, Acting as the Rich Family Spokesman, Attempted to Distance the Family From Wheeler’s Account

-Bauman emerged as the spokesman for the Seth Rich family after Private Investigator Rod Wheeler went on Fox 5 DC television and made allegations about WikiLeaks.
+Bauman emerged as the spokesman for the Seth Rich family for a time after Private Investigator Rod Wheeler went on Fox 5 DC television and made allegations about WikiLeaks.

 However, Wheeler has stepped back from the account, telling Fox News that he had no personal knowledge of what he had alleged, and saying, “I don’t know for sure, I don’t know as a matter of fact…”

 That’s fueled conspiracy theories which took root long ago because of Rich’s work as a DNC analyst and WikiLeaks’ role in publishing DNC emails that some blame for derailing Hillary Clinton’s presidential campaign.
 It has also led to several lawsuits.